Vivek-04022001/documentation/plone.app.dexterity/custom-views.md

 `view.w`
 :   A dictionary of all the display widgets, keyed by field names.
-    For fields provided by behaviors, that is usually prefixed with the behavior interface name (`IBehaviorInterface.field_name`).
+    For fields provided by behaviors, that's usually prefixed with the behavior interface name (`IBehaviorInterface.field_name`).
     For the default schema, unqualified names apply.

 `view.widgets`